 These duties include but are not limited to:

-- The inspector must meet with the FEMA disaster survivor (or approved designee) at the damaged dwelling and be escorted through the dwelling by the applicant or designee.
+- The inspector must meet with the FEMA disaster survivor (or approved designee) at the damaged dwelling

-- Explain FEMA provided documents and answer basic questions from applicants about the FEMA process
+- Explain FEMA-provided documents and answer basic questions from applicants about the FEMA process

 - Verify ID, Insurance status, Ownership (only for owners), Occupancy, and Household Composition